nglthu/English_5_1_24/CPU.md

 ## Brief Introduction

 ###  The Look
-Some of the newest CPUs upto 2025.
+Some of the  CPUs upto 2025.

 M4 Max features a 16-core CPU that’s up to 2.2x faster than the CPU in M1 Max, and up to 2.5x faster than the latest AI PC chip